foxcpp/maddy/docs/tutorials/manual-installation.md

 basic ideas about how email works.

 1. Install maddy and maddyctl (see above)
-2. Copy maddy.conf from this repo to /etc/maddy/maddy.conf
+2. Copy maddy.conf from the repo to /etc/maddy/maddy.conf
 3. Create /run/maddy and /var/lib/maddy, make sure they are writable for the maddy user.
 Though, you don't have to use system directories, see `maddy -help`.
-4. Open maddy.conf with ~~vim~~your favorite editor and change
+4. Open maddy.conf with your favorite editor and change the following:
-   the following:
 - `tls ...`
   Change to paths to TLS certificate and key.